codec-lab/flippy/joss-paper/paper.md

 Importantly, `FlipPy` itself is entirely Python-based: the codebase is implemented in Python and it performs the probabilistic execution necessary for inference in Python.
-This means that `FlipPy` can seamlessly interoperate with other Python code before, during, and after a user performs inference, including in Jupyter notebooks.
+This means that `FlipPy` can seamlessly interoperate with other Python code before, during, and after a user performs inference, including in Jupyter notebooks [@kluyver2016jupyter].

 `FlipPy` has been designed to facilitate rapid prototyping and "hackability" while also being as accessible as possible for users